“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 Walk in the footsteps of pilgrims from centuries ago by staying in shukubo style accommodation.
 This is the name for temple stay accommodation in Japan, and is an enjoyable experience to appreciate spirituality.

-I stayed in a shukubo in Nagano, just steps away from Zozo-ji, one of the most important and few remaining pilgrimage sites for Zen Buddhism.
+In my detailed 2 day Nagano itinerary, I share how I stayed in a shukubo just steps away from Zenko-ji, one of the most important and few remaining pilgrimage sites for Zen Buddhism in the country.
 In the shadow of Mt Fuji, Kakurinbo Buddhist Temple comes very highly recommended, as does Eko-in Temple in Koyasan (Mt Koya).

 Much like ryokan, minshuku are traditional family run B&B’s and also offer the full kaiseki experience.
 In Takayama I stayed in this fantastic minshuku where meals were served in a common area and guests had the opportunity to enjoy onsen (hot spring) on site!